 – Notorious BIG, Sky’s The Limit

-I know just the right background music to put me in the mood and it’s rap and hip hop.
+I know just the right background music to put me in the mood and it’s rap and hip-hop.
 Since this music is often about the struggle, it details creative ways on how to make it and come up from the bottom.
 It talks about getting through the hard times to reach the good on the other side.

 I believe you can’t find any other genre out there that talks the most about doing work (both legally and illegally).
-If you need any reminder that you need to keep your head down and focus on your work then by all means, listen to some hip hop.
+If you need any reminder that you need to keep your head down and focus on your work then, by all means, listen to some hip-hop.

 Note: If you dig this mug, check it out and order your own here: GET THE MUG.

-Coffee has definitely been a productivity staple for decades with as much as 43% workers stating that they’re less productive without having a cup of coffee.
+Coffee has definitely been a productivity staple for decades with as much as 43% of workers stating that they’re less productive without having a cup of coffee.
 Similarly, more than 40% of workers in the 18 to 25 age bracket struggle working without coffee.

 Caffeine really does help keep your hustle going because it stops the receptors in your brain that’s responsible for sleep and lethargy.
 In relatively low doses, which is anywhere from 100 to 250 milligrams, coffee can markedly improve your mental alertness and performance especially if you’ve been feeling tired.

-More than having a positive effect on productivity, it has also been shown that coffee consumption possibly reduces the risk of workplace accident.
+More than having a positive effect on productivity, it has also been shown that coffee consumption possibly reduces the risk of a workplace accident.

-How, you may ask?
+How you may ask?
 Because of the same cognitive enhancing qualities stated above.
 People who drink coffee are more focused, therefore, they are aware of their surroundings more and are less likely prone to distractions.

 However, caffeine affects each person individually depending on your genetics and caffeine.
 Some people are immune to its effects while others can exacerbate anxiety after having downed just one cup of coffee.
 As with anything, having too much of something (even if it’s a good thing) could backfire on you.